viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 -   [Viam Python SDK](https://python.viam.dev/)

--   Install <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>[^vsc] or <a href="https://code.visualstudio.com/insiders/" target="_blank">Visual Studio Code Insiders</a>[^vsci] on your development machine (not your Raspberry Pi).

-[^vsc]:Visual Studio Code: <a href="https://code.visualstudio.com/" target="_blank">ht<span></span>tps://code.visualstudio.com/</a>
-[^vsci]:Visual Studio Code Insiders: <a href="https://code.visualstudio.com/insiders/" target="_blank">ht<span></span>tps://code.visualstudio.com/insiders/</a>

 ## How to install the Viam Python SDK on your Raspberry Pi

 If you followed along with the first part of this tutorial, you should be able to connect and control an LED on your robot remotely from the Viam app.
 Now, you will need to install the [Viam Python SDK](https://python.viam.dev/) on your Raspberry Pi.
 The SDK will allow you to automate your robot with more advanced logic, instead of just manually controlling components through the app.

 You can find instructions for [installing the Viam Python SDK](https://python.viam.dev/) in the documentation, but we will break this down further for you here.

 ### How to SSH into a Raspberry Pi

 What is SSH and why do we need to use it?
 The acronym SSH stands for *Secure Shell*.
 The SSH protocol was designed as a secure alternative to unsecured remote machines, like our Raspberry Pi.
 Basically, it allows you to access the command line of your Raspberry Pi from another machine so we can install software and run code remotely.

 First, you will need to make sure your Raspberry Pi is plugged in, turned on, and connected to your network.
 I usually wait a minute or two after turning it on before I attempt to connect to my Pi.